Gross Reservoir Expansion Project

 What are the environmental impacts of a project of this magnitude?

 The environmental impacts of Gross Reservoir Expansion Project were all identified in the Final EIS and Denver Water has proposed mitigation and enhancements for all of these identified impacts.
-We have collaborated with others committed to the environmental health of our state to offset the identified environmental impacts, and are proud that in June 2016, the State of Colorado certified that our proposed approach will provide the state with a net environmental benefit.
+We have collaborated with others committed to the environmental health of our state to offset the identified environmental impacts, and are proud that in June 2016, the State of Colorado certified that our proposed approach will provide the state with a net environmental benefit on water quality.

 Through the landmark Colorado River Cooperative Agreement, From Forests to Faucets program with the U.S. Forest Service and other collaborative efforts, we are taking unprecedented steps to enhance our watersheds and the communities within them.